Rupam027/rstream/README.md

  ./install --user --uninstall - If installation is done for particular user .

- ./install  --uninstall - If installation is done in root mode .
+ ./install  --uninstall -   If installation is done system wide .